ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 You can customise the look and feel of the grid using CSS.

-If you want to style a particular column, particular header or cell, consider using [row styles](/row-styles), [cell styles](/cell-styles) or [custom renderers](/component-types/).
+If you want to style a particular column, header or cell then consider using [row styles](/row-styles), [cell styles](/cell-styles) or [custom renderers](/component-types/).

-## When to extend a provided theme

-The majority of users start by selecting a [provided theme](/themes) and making customisations using CSS.

-If you start with a provided theme and then very extensively alter it to make a totally different design, you may encounter a couple of issues:

-1. If the provided theme contains design elements that you don't want, you need to add CSS rules to remove them.
-2. Between releases, we may change some of the implementation details of the provided theme in a way that breaks these rules you have added.

-For apps that want a look and feel that is entirely different from our provided themes, follow the instructions to [create your own theme from scratch](/themes/#creating-your-own-theme).

-## Theme Parameters
+## CSS Variables

-Theme Parameters are arguments to a theme that change its appearance.
-Some parameters have effects that would be very hard to achieve using CSS rules.
-Parameters can be set through the Sass API, and colour parameters can additionally be set with CSS variables.
+The Grid supports many CSS variables that change its appearance.
+Some variables have effects that would be very hard to achieve using CSS rules.

-Here are some of the most important theme parameters.
-There is a [full list](#base-theme-parameters) further down this page.
+Here are some of the most important CSS variables.
+There is a [full list](#full-list-of-css-variables) further down this page.

-- `grid-size` is the main control for affecting how tightly data and UI elements are packed together.
+- `--ag-grid-size` is the main control for affecting how tightly data and UI elements are packed together.
 All padding and spacing in the grid is defined as a multiple of grid-size, so increasing it will make most components larger by increasing their internal white space while leaving the size of text and icons unchanged.

-- `borders` controls whether borders are drawn around the grid.
+- `--ag-borders` controls whether borders are drawn around the grid.
 There are more `border-*` parameters to provide fine-grained control over which borders are drawn and their colour.

-- `row-height` height in pixels of a grid row.
+- `--ag-row-height` height in pixels of a grid row.

-- `header-height` height in pixels of a header row.
+- `--ag-header-height` height in pixels of a header row.

-- `foreground-color` and `background-color` set the text colour and background colour for the grid - there are more colour parameters available for more fine-grained control over the colour scheme.
+- `--ag-foreground-color` and `background-color` set the text colour and background colour for the grid - there are more colour parameters available for more fine-grained control over the colour scheme.

 - The provided themes have theme-specific parameters to set the colour of many elements at once.
-These are shortcuts for setting several other parameters.

-    - `alpine-active-color` (Alpine only) sets the colour of checked checkboxes, range selections, row selections, selected tab underlines, and input focus outlines.

-    - `balham-active-color` (Balham only) sets the colour of checked checkboxes, range selections, row selections, and input focus outlines.

-    - `material-primary-color` and `material-accent-color` (Material only) set the colours used for the primary and accent colour roles specified in the [Material Design colour system](https://material.io/design/color/).
-Currently primary colour is used for buttons, range selections, selected tab underlines and input focus underlines, and accent colour is used for checked checkboxes.
+See [theme color variables](#theme-colour-variables) for more information.

-## Setting parameters using Sass
+## Setting CSS Variables

+CSS variables

-To set theme parameters using Sass, you must set your project up to compile Sass files.
+To set CSS variables using Sass, you must set your project up to compile Sass files.
 The recommended way to do this is through webpack, since it provides various loaders that optimise and reduce the final size of the bundle.
 We provide a [general webpack example](https://github.com/ag-grid/ag-grid-customise-theme/tree/master/src/vanilla) appropriate Vanilla JS and React projects, and an [angular example](https://github.com/ag-grid/ag-grid-customise-theme/tree/master/src/angular) using Angular CLI.